la2050/challenge/_2021/create/on-the-go-la.md

   scrappiness, we quickly launched a minimum viable product in June of 2020 and have since experienced 200% growth across more than 50 food partners.
 Most importantly, over the last 5 months, we have been at an 80% monthly booking capacity, with 70% of our partners booking multiple times.
 Today, On The Go LA is seeing significant demand and we are poised for growth and expansion.
 We've just implemented an online reservation system, and are pre-booking multi-day bundles.
 Given the demand from local food entrepreneurs, we are preparing to launch a second and third truck.
 As we grow, we have an opportunity to leverage our local data to deliver a recommendation engine to further help entrepreneurs select hot stops, and in the longer-term, allow us to expand across the greater Los Angeles area.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' Describe how Los Angeles County will be different if your work is successful.: >- In the last 10 months, we have been able to provide a lifeline for more than 50 local food entrepreneurs in Los Angeles.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '41350' Describe how Los Angeles County will be different if your work is successful.: >- In the last 10 months, we have been able to provide a lifeline for more than 50 local food entrepreneurs in Los Angeles.
 On The Go LA is now in a position